trelau/AFEM/docs/source/topology.rst

 The rest of the example script demonstrates rebuilding (or substituting) shapes using specified substitutions or, in this example, the results of a Boolean operation.
-The rebuilding tools may not be used that often in practice, but set up an example of using the ``CheckShape`` and ``FixShape`` tools.
+The rebuilding tools may not be used that often in practice, but set up an example of using the :class:`.CheckShape` and :class:`.FixShape` tools.
 Since a face was removed from the solid, it is not longer a valid, closed solid.
-This is detected by the ``CheckShape`` tool and fixed with the generic ``FixShape`` tool.
-In this example the only fix was just switching the type from a ``Solid`` to a ``Shell``, but they can be used to detect and fix more complicated errors like self-intersecting shapes or improperly defined geometry.
+This is detected by the :class:`.CheckShape` tool and fixed with the generic :class:`.FixShape` tool.
+In this example the only fix was just switching the type from a :class:`.Solid` to a :class:`.Shell`, but they can be used to detect and fix more complicated errors like self-intersecting shapes or improperly defined geometry.

 Entities
 --------